modularity/logicapps-labs/samples/ai-loan-agent-sample/README.md

 **Form or Teams Integration Issues**:
 - **Webhook trigger not working**:
-  - Check both Layer 1 (OAuth authorization) AND Layer 2 (RBAC permissions) are complete
-  - Run `grant-connection-permissions.ps1` if you see BadRequest errors
+  - Verify connections are authorized in VS Code designer before deploying
-  - Verify connections.json uses `"type": "ManagedServiceIdentity"` authentication
+  - Check connections.json uses `"type": "ManagedServiceIdentity"` authentication
+  - Submit a new form to trigger webhook re-registration
 - **Teams "UnauthorizedSenderForChannelNotification" error**:
   - **Root cause**: Logic App's managed identity is not a member of the Teams team
-  - **Solution**: Run `grant-connection-permissions.ps1 -LogicAppName "your-logic-app" -ResourceGroup "your-rg" -TeamsGroupId "your-team-id"`
-  - **Manual alternative**: Go to Teams → Your Team → ⋯ → Manage team → Members → Add your Logic App's managed identity
+  - **Solution**: Go to Teams → Your Team → ⋯ → Manage team → Members → Add your Logic App's managed identity
   - **Verification**: Check that your Logic App appears in the team's member list
 - **Form not triggering workflow**:
-  - Verify Form ID is correctly updated in `workflow.json` (Step 8.1)
+  - Verify Form ID is correctly updated in `workflow.json` (Step 6.1)
-  - Check webhook body format includes: eventType, notificationUrl, source fields
-  - Submit a new form to trigger webhook re-registration
+  - Ensure the Forms connection is properly authorized during deployment
 - **Application_Summary shows empty values**:
   - This means form field IDs don't match your form
-  - Run `update-form-field-mappings.ps1` to automatically fix field mappings (Step 8.2)
+  - Run `update-form-field-mappings.ps1` to automatically fix field mappings (Step 6.2)
 - Double-check Form ID and Teams Group/Channel IDs in `local.settings.json`
-- Test individual connections in Azure Portal before full workflow testing
-- Ensure Microsoft Forms connection is authorized and shows "Connected" status
+- Ensure Microsoft Forms connection is authorized and deployed successfully

 ### Getting Help